 (dĭs′chărg″ĭng) The emission of or the flowing out of material, as the discharge of pus from a lesion; excretion.

 A branch or domain of knowledge, instruction, or learning.
 Nursing, medicine, physical therapy, and social work are examples of health-related or professional disciplines.
 History, sociology, psychology, chemistry, and physics are examples of academic disciplines.

 (dĭs-sĭzh′ŭn) [L. dis, apart, + scindere, to cut] Rupture of the capsule of the crystalline lens in cataract surgery.

 (dis(k)-īt′ĭs, disk-īt′ĭs) [disk + -itis] Inflammation of a disk, esp. an interarticular cartilage.

 (dĭs′kō-sīt″) [″ + ″] A normally shaped red blood cell.

 (dĭs″kō-jĕn′ĭk) [″ + gennan, to produce] Caused by an intervertebral disk.

 Disturbance of the visual and language functions of the central nervous system due to interruption of the connections between two cerebral hemispheres in the corpus callosum, occlusion of the anterior cerebral artery, or interruption of the connections between different parts of one hemisphere.
 These disorders also may be produced by tumors or hypoxia.
-They can manifest in several ways including the inability, when blindfolded, to match an object held in one hand with that in the other; the inability to execute a command with the right hand but not the left; when blindfolded, ...
+They can manifest in several ways including the inability, when blindfolded, to match an object held in one hand with that in the other; the inability to execute a ...